 Included below is information pertaining to the admission requirements and process for the Notre Dame of Maryland University (NDMU) Physician Assistant Studies Program.
 The information will be presented in three distinct sections – Admission Requirements & Process, Technical Standards, and Frequently Asked Questions.
 If you apply for the NDMU Physician Assistant Studies Program, please review all of this information carefully and proceed by applying through The Central Application Service for Physician Assistants (CASPA) link, which is provided below.

-PLEASE NOTE: We will begin accepting applications through CASPA in late August 2022 for the cohort that will begin in October 2023 (pending ARC PA approval).
+PLEASE NOTE: We will begin accepting applications through CASPA in July 2023 for the cohort that will begin in fall 2024 (pending ARC PA approval).
 We will continue to accept applications until all seats are filled.

 Admission Requirements & Process